The Art Institute of Chicago: Tickets

 Wings and Galleries

 The museum is divided into several wings, each of which is dedicated to different periods or types of art.
-The Modern Wing, which was designed by Renzo Piano, is known for its contemporary art collection as well as it’s stunning architecture.
+The Modern Wing, which was designed by Renzo Piano, is known for its contemporary art collection as well as its stunning architecture.

 Popular Attractions